Filter-linkedness and its effect on preservation of cardinal characteristics

-For short, a $<\kappa$-uf extendable matrix iteration produces a FS iteration $\la\Por_\alpha,\Qor_\alpha:\alpha<\pi\ra$ (at the top of the matrix) of $\kappa$-cc posets where each iterand $\Qnm_\alpha$ is $\mu_\alpha$-uf-extendable \emph{with respect} to a complete subposet of $\Por_\alpha$ (lying below in the matrix) for some $\mu_\alpha<\kappa$ (but not necessarily $\mu_\alpha$-uf-linked with respect to $\Por_\alpha$).
+For short, a ${<}\kappa$-uf extendable matrix iteration produces a FS iteration $\la\Por_\alpha,\Qor_\alpha:\alpha<\pi\ra$ (at the top of the matrix) of $\kappa$-cc posets where each iterand $\Qnm_\alpha$ is $\mu_\alpha$-uf-linked \emph{with respect} to a complete subposet of $\Por_\alpha$ (lying below in the matrix) for some $\mu_\alpha<\kappa$ (but not necessarily $\mu_\alpha$-uf-linked with respect to $\Por_\alpha$).

 The most surprising thing about our method is that it does not rely on conditions like (P1)-(P3), e.g., the matrix iteration can be defined before considering any matrix of ultrafilters, and no restriction on the amount of matrices of ultrafilters is required.
 For each quite uniform countable $\Delta$-system $\la p_n:n<\omega\ra$ we can construct a matrix of ultrafilters along the matrix iteration and a condition $q$ forcing that $\{n<\omega:p_n\in\dot{G}\}$ is infinite, which will be enough to guarantee that the construction is $\kappa$-$\Fr$-Knaster.